jdwije/LEWT/README.md

 **Features**

-- Can operate in a terminal or as a drop in library in your Ruby programs.
+- Can operate in a terminal or as a drop in library for your Ruby programs.
 - Simple & concise architecture.
-Less than 1500 lines of ruby code including the bundled core extensions.
+Less than 1300 lines of ruby code including the bundled core extensions and tests.
-- A nifty extension system.
+- A nifty extension system that plays well with Ruby Gems.

 ## Installation